 Single stage incubators are cleaned between every set.
 In contrast, multistage incubators are not designed to be cleaned between sets.
 Multistage incubators are incompatible with a high level hygiene hatchery.

-Ultimate machine sanitation

-HatchTechnology single stage incubation equipment incorporates Ultimate Machine Sanitation (UMS).
+HatchTech single stage incubation equipment incorporates Ultimate Machine Sanitation (UMS).
 The most difficult part of a sanitation program for incubators and hatchers is to consistently remove all organic matter from the surfaces.

-Organic matter makes it impossible to kill the micro-organisms hidden beneath the organic matter.
-This is because organic matter, such as fluff, blood, shells, meconium and dirt, inactivates disinfectants.
+Organic matter makes it impossible to kill the microorganisms hidden beneath.
+Organic matter such as fluff, blood, shells, meconium and dirt inactivates disinfectants.